turingschool/curriculum/source/paths/chefconf.markdown

 Today we'll tackle several parts of Ruby with a focus on what's most useful for building great Chef recipes.

-We recommend loading this outline in your browser at http://jumpstartlab.com/chefconf
+Please load this outline [in your browser](http://jumpstartlab.com/chefconf).

 ### Schedule